Lizzl/market.vote_analysis/README.md

 # Raised to the Power
-## A review of finance.vote's usage of quadratic voting mechanism for predicting crypto markets.
+## A review of finance.vote's usage of quadratic voting mechanism for predicting crypto markets

 ## Project Intro/Objective